 Next, save and close the file and restart the system for the changes to take place.

-While the process to set up static IP address varies slightly for every Linux distro, the core concept of changing certain parameters in the network configuration remains the same.
+While the process to set up a static IP address varies slightly for every Linux distro, the core concept of changing certain parameters in the network configuration remains the same.
 Users can easily switch back to a dynamic IP address by reverting the settings to default.

 Featured image: Shutterstock